riverdaleGithub/intro_python_23/project2/readme.md

 ## Goals
 This lesson has three main goals.
 Please turn in the following:

-1. Triva game (repl.it)
+1. ⚒️ Triva game with 4 questions (repl.it) ⚒️
-2. Peer review document (you make)
+2. ↔️ 3 Peer review document: to & from  (you make doc) ↔️
-3. 5 descriptive ideas for final project (you make)
+3. 🏗️ 5 descriptive ideas for final project (you make doc) 🏗️

 First, let's start with some review